Elbert Krasniqi: Politics

 Nominated by IRDK, Krasniqi won a seat in the municipal assembly of Peja and served as the body's deputy chairman from 2014 to 2016.
 Krasniqi also served as a president of the Balkan Network for Local Democracy from 2018 to 2019.

 A longstanding activist of IRDK, Krasniqi was elected president of the party in 2017.
 In the 2019 parliamentary election, he won a seat reserved for the Egyptian community.
 He caucused with the Vetëvendosje Movement, and served on the Committee on Economy, Employment, Trade, Industry, Entrepreneurship and Strategic Investments.
 As a representative of the Egyptian community, Krasniqi has criticized Serbia's efforts to undermine Kosovar elections and usurp seats reserved for non-Serb minorities.

 Reelected to parliament in the 2021 snap election, Krasniqi gave up his seat to serve as minister in the second Kurti government.
 Fridon Lala was sworn in as new member of parliament.

 Krasniqi's ministerial portfolio includes legal review of municipal acts, including a high-profile plan to grant Dua Lipa's family public land for her annual Sunny Hill festival.

 In 2022, Krasniqi was elected to a second term as president of IRDK.

 Personal

-Krasniqi speaks English, German, Italian and Serbo-Croatian.
+Krasniqi speaks Albanian, English, German, Italian and Serbo-Croatian.
 He is married and has two children.